 So, is there anything specific you need to do to make the above scenario work?
 Yes and no. First of all — and I cannot stress this enough — make sure to register your domains in the correct order.
 If you decide to configure multiple (sub)domains for federated authentication, make sure you use the –SupportMultipleDomain switch when converting a domain from a standard to a federated domain (as illustrated in the PowerShell example above).

 In larger, complex, environments you might find that additional work is required.
 This would definitely be true in an environment with multiple parent and root domains.
 In the above examples, all (sub)domains belong to the same domain tree "parent.com."
 During my testing, I found that if you add other top-level domains that use the same AD FS infrastructure, there is no problem, as long as you use the –SupportMultiDomain switch.
 In fact, you will not be able to convert a domain to a federated domain without it.
 However, once you add subdomains that belong to another tree, like child.newparent.com, things start to get nasty.
 You will notice that authentication for users that have a UPN based on that child domain will no longer be able to authenticate:

-This is a “known” issue, but this article describes a workaround.
+This is a “known” issue, but the article 'SupportMultipleDomain switch, when managing SSO to Office 365' describes a workaround.
 Needless to say, there is a fair amount of complexity involved once you go down this path.